erkyrath/glulxe/README.md

   autosave support only existed in the iOS startup code, which was ObjC.)
 Autosave now works with the RemGlk library.
 - Added an --undo argument to set the number of undo states.
+- Fixed a bug where accelerated functions could write error messages to Glk regardless of the current I/O system.
 - Added array bounds checking on stack access.
 - Added a guard against too-deep recursion when creating the string cache.